SocialEconomyDataLab/spec/docs/getting_started/building_blocks.md

 Recipient organisations receive the finance and are typically responsible for ensuring that any terms (such as repayment) are met, though it may be backed by another party.

-### Purpose and activities
+### Projects

 Recipient organisations have at their core a social mission.
-They make use of social investment, and other forms of finance, to ensure that they are able to carry out **activities** that serve this mission.
+They make use of social investment, and other forms of finance, to ensure that they are able to carry out **projects** that serve this mission.
 For example, they could be providing affordable housing to people at risk of homelessness, or they could be a community-owned shop selling locally-grown produce.

-Usually, in seeking a social investment deal, recipients have a **purpose** in mind for making use of the finance, and the deal may well be contingent on demonstrating this purpose to investors (amongst other things).
+Usually, in seeking a social investment deal, recipients have a **project** in mind for making use of the finance, and the deal may well be contingent on demonstrating this purpose to investors (amongst other things).
 It may be that they are a community business requiring significant equity capital in order to purchase premises so that they can start trading, or it may be that they require loan financing in order to pay suppliers and ensure that they are able to grow.

-### Transactions